Linkman124/P4wnP1-Wiki/docs/FAQ.md

 `INSTALL.md` will be reworked to give more guidance on how to get the Pi Zero ready.

 ### What's the purpose of "John the Ripper (JtR)" and "Responder.py"
 The package came from an idea in early development stage.
 There's an attack mentioned in the README, which allows you to steal NetNTLMv2 hashes from locked Windows boxes (Rob ‘MUBIX’ Fuller: “Snagging creds from locked machines”).
-This was in fact the first payload that was implemented on P4wnP1 (Rsponder.py is there for the same reason, as it is needed to carry out the attack).
+This was in fact the first payload that was implemented on P4wnP1 (Responder.py is there for the same reason, as it is needed to carry out the attack).
 The plan was to develop a "LOCKPICKER" for Windows hosts with weak credentials, which would do the following:
 1. Steal the NetNTLMv2 hash with the 'Mubix' approach
 2. Fetch the hash from Responder.db and hand it over to John the Ripper
 3. Try to crack the hash until either P4wnP1 is shutdown or the John the Ripper reports a SUCCESS.
-4. On SUCESS, use the HID keyboard to type out the plaintext password and unlock the machine.
+4. On SUCCESS, use the HID keyboard to type out the plaintext password and unlock the machine.

 So if you ask, "Where is the lock picker?" ...
 It has never been finished, for multiple reasons.
 - The chance for the "Snagging creds attack" to succeed is very low, since Microsoft patched the issue.